oahull0112/ESIFHPC4/AMR-Wind/README.md

 ./${BASE}/submods/amrex/Tools/Plotfile/fcompare plt01000 plt01000.ref-<grid size>

 ```
 where `plt01000.ref-<grid size>` is the reference output directory, being compared against `plt01000` generated from the Offeror's runs.
-The reference output directories for validation of each of the two cases being considered for this
-benchmark shall beavailable in this repo.
+The reference output directories (`nrel_256/plt01000` and `nrel_512/plt01000`) for validation of each of the two cases being considered for this benchmark shall be available in this repo.

 ## How to run

-To run AMR-Wind CPUs, you need MPI support and Slurm inputs including number of nodes, total number of tasks and number of tasks per node.
+To run AMR-Wind CPUs, you need MPI support, Slurm inputs including number of nodes, total number of tasks and number of tasks per node and input and executable files.
 The benchmark results can be obtained with Slurm:
 ```
 srun -N <number of nodes> -n <total number of tasks> --ntasks-per-node=<number of tasks per node> <path to build directory>/amr_wind <input file> >& <output file>.log